 - Hot cooked rice, optional

 - Thinly sliced / chopped green onions, optional

 - Place pork, green onions and water chestnuts in a 6-qt electric pressure cooker.
 Mix hoisin sauce, water, soy sauce, sherry, garlic, gingerroot, corn syrup, marmalade, pie spice and pepper flakes in a bowl.
 Pour over pork.
 Lock lid; make sure vent is closed.
 Select manual setting; adjust pressure to high and set time for 25 minutes.
 When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure according to manufacturer's instructions.

 - Remove pork to a serving platter; keep warm.
 Skim fat from cooking juices.
 Select saute setting and adjust for normal heat.
 Bring to a boil.
 In a small bowl, mix cornstarch and water until smooth.
 Gradually stir cornstarch mixture into the pressure cooker.
 Bring to a boil; cook and stir until thickened, about 2 minutes.
-Serve with ribs, rice and, if desired, additional green onions.

 Nutrition Facts1 serving: 493 calories, 22g fat (8g saturated fat), 132mg cholesterol, 1115mg sodium, 28g carbohydrate (15g sugars, 2g fiber), 42g protein.